harhitosw/PersonalFinance/README.md

 # PersonalFinance
-A personal Finance web App
+A personal Finance web App written in html ,css, javascript which will help users to track the expenditure .